benwilber/temple/README.md

 # Installing

-Pre-compiled binaries are available in the [releases section](https://github.com/benwilber/temple/releases) for the most common platforms.
+Pre-compiled binaries are available in the [releases section](https://github.com/benwilber/temple/releases) for most common platforms.

 ## Homebrew
 The program can be installed from Homebrew with: